Running a 10k race is a fantastic accomplishment. For a beginner runner, it's a heck of an achievement to run this type of distance. For

 Training for a 10k can take anywhere from four to 24 weeks.

 How long it will take you to take for a 10k race will depend on your current athletic ability and your race goals.
-You can find out all the details here.
+You can find out all the details here: How Long Does It Take To Train for a 10k?

 Can you Train for a 10k on a Treadmill?